10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 Each plugin creates and updates entries to your website database, making your website heavier over time.

-Installing many plugins and themes can potentially lead to slow website performance or make your website inaccessible.
+Installing too many plugins and themes can potentially lead to slow website performance or make your website inaccessible.

 You don’t want this, do you?